StackVista/stackstate-docs/stackpacks/integrations/agent_v2/windows.md

 ### Prerequisites

-* [StackState Agent](/setup/agent/linux.md) installed on a CentOS host that is able to connect to StackState.
+* [StackState Agent](/setup/agent/windows.md) installed on a Windows host that is able to connect to StackState.
 * The [StackState Agent StackPack](/stackpacks/integrations/agent.md) installed in StackState.

 ## Data retrieved